livexords-nw/otter-loot-bot/README.md

     - Successes, medals earned, and overall progress.
   - Implements continuous processing until all parts are either repaired or upgraded to the maximum allowed level.
 - **Code Optimization:** Enhanced error-handling mechanisms for better resilience against server-side errors and invalid responses.
+- **Raid System:** Added support for the Golden Punch feature, including automatic re-fetching of raid information when necessary.
+- **Steal Mechanism:** Improved the steal system for better handling of target selection and raid logic.
+- **Purchase Feature:** Introduced a feature to buy gold or energy, configurable via the `type_buy` option, with enhanced logging and error handling.
+- **Detailed Logging:** Added new loggers in various sections to provide better insights and debugging capabilities during operations.

 ### 🛠️ **Bug Fix Details**

 - Resolved an issue where the process would stop prematurely if an error occurred during the repair or upgrade of a part.
+- Fixed potential errors in the raid system when processing targets with incomplete data.
 - Improved log readability for easier debugging and monitoring of Otter operations.

 ---